BerWang/web/10 Continuous Delivery.md

-# Acceptance Testing
+# Continuous Delivery (and Deployment)

 Each week you will be expected to complete a series of lab activities.
 You will be required to reflect on these in your assignment so make sure you keep records of what you have done.

-The supporting presentation can be found at https://goo.gl/Ufds2i
+You should refer to [this week's presentation](https://drive.google.com/open?id=1SY1VGNr4X9-gLq0OLeOPmVmH1E4CeaBxFKJUygLSd_c).

+Need to include deployment information as well.

 ## Behaviour-Driven Development